freeCodeCamp/freeCodeCamp/docs/how-to-setup-wsl.md

 >
 > **WSL 1**: Windows 10 64-bit, version 1607
 >
-> **WSL 2**: Windows 10 64-bit, version 2004, Build 19041 or higher (As of June, only available once part of the Windows Insider Program)
+> **WSL 2**: Windows 10 64-bit, version 2004, Build 19041 or higher

 Follow these guidlines for setting up WSL to set up freeCodeCamp locally.

-This guide is covers some common issues encountered with the setup of WSL.
+This guide covers some common issues encountered with the setup of WSL.

 ## Enable WSL & Download a Distro